neogeographica/quakestarter/quakestarter_readme.txt

 This package is one way to get going with the "state of the art" in Quake singleplayer.
 It's meant to be a convenient bundle of useful tools and explanations.
 The tools included in here are:

-- A "quakestarter.cmd" script to help set up the Quake game data files and soundtrack, and to help install/play/manage some of the many custom singleplayer addons for Quake.
-If you don't show file extensions then it will just look like "quakestarter".
+- The "quakestarter.cmd" script.
+This provides a menu-driven experience to help set up the Quake game data files and soundtrack, and to help install/play/manage some of the many custom singleplayer addons for Quake.
+(If you don't show file extensions then it will just look like "quakestarter".)
 We'll refer to this script as Quakestarter throughout these docs.

 - Simple Quake Launcher 2 by "MaxEd", from https://github.com/m-x-d/Simple-Quake-Launcher-2/releases/latest .
 This is a front-end for running Quake which can be helpful when you explore beyond the set of addons that Quakestarter supports.